Kinesiology programs

 Fitness Management

-The career concentration in fitness management helps prepare students to enter the commercial fitness industry.
-The kinesiology core requirements are intended to provide students with the knowledge, skills and experience in exercise assessment and programming, physical fitness activities, and teaching/leadership methods that could be applied in a commercial fitness setting.
-The business cognate requirements are intended to give students some competencies in marketing, management and accounting.
+The career concentration in fitness management helps prepare you to enter the commercial fitness industry.
+The kinesiology core requirements are intended to provide you with the knowledge, skills and experience in exercise assessment and programming, physical fitness activities, and teaching/leadership methods that could be applied in a commercial fitness setting.
+The business cognate requirements are intended to give you competencies in marketing, management and accounting.

 BUS 200 - Principles of Marketing